 - Translating written foreign material and captured documents into English.

 - Preparing and editing appropriate intelligence and administrative reports.

 - Utilizing HUMINT reporting and communications equipment.

-Although the Cryptologic Linguist’s job is similar to the HUMINT Collector, the Linguist's duties are more focused on interpreting foreign language newspapers, magazines, radio broadcasts and other sources, making him or her one of the most important members of the Army’s intelligence gathering team.
+Although the cryptologic linguist's job is similar to the HUMINT collector, the linguist's duties are more focused on interpreting foreign language newspapers, magazines, radio broadcasts and other sources, making them one of the most important members of the Army's intelligence gathering team.